 Gone too is the assumption that conflict is a natural aspect of the relationship between employer and employee.
 In its place are practices that give both management and staff a shared responsibility for maintaining positive working relationships aligned around clear, common goals.

-- Employee self-services put benefits in the right hands.
+- Employee self-services put benefits management in the right hands.

 - Feedback and opinion sharing is continuous and actionable.